Erreur32/MOTDs32/README.md

 Features
 --------
- - Add stats in SSH connection or in the shell
+ - Add a beautifull MOTD for shell bash, each ssh connection and also aith command.

 Requirements
 ------------